Azure Active Directory SSO

 Click on "1.
 Assign users and groups", then "+ Add user".
 Add yourself and the group you've created to the Sentry app.
 Click "Assign".

 Navigate back to Overview, click on "2.
 Set up single sign-on" and then select SAML as your single sign-on method.

 For Section (1), labeled "Basic SAML Configuration", enter the following data in each line and save your changes.

 In Section (3), labeled "SAML Signing Certificate", copy the "App Federation Metadata URL".

 Navigate to your Org Settings > Auth (or go to

-Paste the App Federation Metadata URL and click "Get metadata".
+Paste the App Federation Metadata URL from above and click "Get Metadata".

-In the following page, enter these to map the values from AzureAD to Sentry.
+In the next page, enter the following keys in their respective fields to map the attributes from AzureAD to Sentry, and then save them.

 IdP User ID:

 For more details about mappings for custom configs, see The Role of Claims.